-Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply in order to be considered for provisional acceptance.
+Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
 See Admission Categories.

-Visit apply.bethel.edu to apply for admission online, or call the College of Adult & Professional Studies office at 651.635.8000 (800.255.8706, ext.
-8000) for an application.
+Visit apply.bethel.edu to apply for admission online.
 Submit all application materials online in the application portal or send electronically to caps-data@bethel.edu.